Hosting and bandwidth provided by MacHost.

 Apple Aluminum Keyboard Mighty Mouse

-Details: This model ships with an "ultra-thin aluminum" Apple Keyboard (0.33 inches at the front edge) based on the polarizing keyboard design introduced with the MacBook.
-It also ships with an Apple Remote.
+Details: This model shipped with an "ultra-thin aluminum" Apple Keyboard (0.33 inches at the front edge) based on the polarizing keyboard design introduced with the MacBook.
+It also shipped with an Apple Remote.

 Also see: How does the "ultra thin" keyboard provided with the "Aluminum" iMac Core 2 Duo models compare to a more traditional desktop keyboard?
 How does it feel?